sahalsajjad/tiller3/docs/Design.md

 abstract class Repository<T extends Document> {

     /**
-     * Fetches model documents from the database
+     * Fetches documents from the database
      */
     async find(sel: {}):Promise<T[]> { ... }

     /**
-     * Inserts a new model into the database and returns it
+     * Inserts a new document into the database and returns it.
-     * Would automatically set _createdAt
+     * Would automatically set _createdAt.
      */
     async insert(obj: any):Promise<T> { ... }

     /**
      * Delta-updates an existing model.
-     * Would automatically set _updatedAt
+     * Would automatically set _updatedAt.
      */
     async update(_id, update: any):Promise<T> { ... }
 }